B A P T I S M

-Adult / Youth Believer’s Baptism
+Adult / Youth Baptism

 Publicly testifying about your faith in Jesus Christ through the sacrament of baptism helps firm up your faith and makes it more real to you.
 It also provides an opportunity to let your friends and family know how Jesus is working in your life.
 The New Testament describes several truths that are symbolically expressed when a believer is immersed in the water of baptism: your sins have been washed away, you’ve died and risen with Christ, and you’ve joined a new family – your church community.
-Please fill out the form below if you are interested in being baptized in our next believer’s baptism service.

 Infant / Child Baptism

-Infant or child baptism is an opportunity for parents who are partners of Community of Hope or regular attenders to publicly declare their trust in Jesus Christ as their personal Savior and to invite the help of Christ and of their local church body as they commit to raise their child in a way that will most naturally result in that child following Christ.
+Infant or child baptism is an opportunity for parents who are partners or regular attenders of Community of Hope to publicly declare their trust in Jesus Christ as their personal Savior and to invite the help of Christ and of their local church body as they commit to raise their child in a way that will most naturally result in that child following Christ.

 In Acts 16:33-34, Luke describes the head of a household deciding to have his whole family baptized as a demonstration of his intention that they would now be a Christian household.
 In infant baptism the parents take vows to begin a covenant with God in the hope that their child will eventually complete it with his or her own personal commitment to Christ.

 If you would like to have your infant or young child baptized, the first step is to attend our “Milestone: Infant Baptism” class.

 This class will help you understand how to become your child’s primary faith trainer and also what to expect during the infant baptism service.
 You will also take home valuable resources to start you and your little one off on the right track!